tiredofit/docker-gitlab/README.md

 # Introduction

-Dockerfile to build a [GitLab Enterprise Edition](https://about.gitlab.com/) image for the [Docker](https://www.docker.com/products/docker-engine) opensource container platform.
+Dockerfile to build a [GitLab Community Edition](https://about.gitlab.com/) image for the [Docker](https://www.docker.com/products/docker-engine) opensource container platform.

-GitLab EE is set up in the Docker image using the [install from source](https://gitlab.com/gitlab-org/gitlab-ee/blob/master/doc/install/installation.md) method as documented in the the official GitLab documentation.
+GitLab EE is set up in the Docker image using the [install from source](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/install/installation.md) method as documented in the the official GitLab documentation.

 This Container uses a [customized Alpine Linux base](https://hub.docker.com/r/tiredofit/alpine) which includes [s6 overlay](https://github.com/just-containers/s6-overlay) enabled for PID 1 Init capabilities, [zabbix-agent](https://zabbix.org) based on 3.4 Packages for individual container monitoring, Cron also installed along with other tools (bash,curl, less, logrotate, nano, vim) for easier management.
 It also supports sending to external SMTP servers..

-For other methods to install GitLab please refer to the [Official GitLab Installation Guide](https://about.gitlab.com/installation/) which includes a [GitLab image for Docker](https://gitlab.com/gitlab-org/gitlab-ee/tree/master/docker).
+For other methods to install GitLab please refer to the [Official GitLab Installation Guide](https://about.gitlab.com/installation/) which includes a [GitLab image for Docker](https://gitlab.com/gitlab-org/gitlab-ce/tree/master/docker).

 # Issues